 For Infants Specifically:

 The best resource for new parents!
 A true comprehensive baby guide based on 35 years of research.
 Anyone who works with infants will want to have this on hand!

 For Toddlers Specifically:

 Scientific American Mind, January 28, 2009.

 I found this book to be both educational and fun.
-However, after reading in entiry, I found some suggestions to be outdated and based on stimulus-response theory, which has been disproven for decades and considered unhealthy for children and adults.
+However, after reading in entirety, I found some suggestions to be outdated and based on stimulus-response theory, which has been disproven for decades and considered unhealthy for children and adults.
 I would specifically check out the sections that explain how to reflect emotions when a child is upset and how to use age-appropriate language to help calm a child.
 I would avoid sections that suggest offering rewards for simple behaviors.

 A HANDFUL OF QUIET: Happiness in Four Pebbles, 2008 Thich Nhat Hanh

 SITTING LIKE A FROG: Mindfulness Exercises for Kids (and Their Parents), 2013 Eline Snel

 PEACEFUL PIGGY MEDITATION (Albert Whitman Prairie Books), 2004 Kerry Lee Maclean

 THE LITTLE SOUL AND THE SUN: A Children's Parable Adapted from Conversations with God, Neale Doanls Walsch.
 A personal favorite 'gifting' book for new parents.
 The message is one of love both for others and self.
 "It is a simple yet powerful story that centers on the truth that underneath everything that happens in the world, all that we call "good" and all that we call "bad" is love.
 God is love, as are all the Little Souls who are a part of God."
 (Note: I LOVE the message, but in my opinion, the illustrations are a little corny.
 The souls are represented as children who are donned in robes.
 This may be comforting to children though, but just a little schmultzy for me.
-Also, I notice that the main two characters are caucasion, but I was happy to see that all races were represented in the book.)
+Also, I notice that the main two characters are caucasian, but I was happy to see that all races were represented in the book.)

 We know they deserve better, and this book tells it all.

 Are your evenings spent sitting at the kitchen table for hours trying to help your child finish or even start a pile of assignments?
 Are you met with a bit of resistance?
 Since when do teachers/schools get to decide what activities you do at home in the evening after everybody( including the kids) have had a long day at work?
 Take back your evenings with your children.
-This book will help understand why this time is sacred and should be used for refueling, re-energizing and relaxation WITH family and NOT more of the same schoolish stuff.
+This book will help understand why this time is sacred and should be used for refueling, re-energizing, and relaxation WITH family and NOT more of the same schoolish stuff.

 Could there be such a thing as too much school?
-Are we depriving our children of much needed opportunities to grow through independent play?
+Are we depriving our children of much-needed opportunities to grow through independent play?
 Check this out!
-You willl be glad you did!
+You will be glad you did!

 For the Spirit of Parents and Children:

 What if you learned that by merely changing your thoughts five minutes before sleep you could dramatically change your life for the better, would you do it?
 This book will show you how.
-The sooner you and your children learn about the power of pre-sleep minutes, the sooner you can move with ease toward having more peace, love and wishes-fulfilled in your lives.
+The sooner you and your children learn about the power of pre-sleep minutes, the sooner you can move with ease toward having more peace, love, and wishes-fulfilled in your lives.

-Tama provides 365 daily thoughts based on removing, doubt, blame, comparison, judgement, and all sorts of fear related emotions and replacing them with LOVE filled thoughts.
+Tama provides 365 daily thoughts based on removing, doubt, blame, comparison, judgment, and all sorts of fear-related emotions and replacing them with LOVE filled thoughts.
 A MUST for all!

 A SPIRITUAL SOLUTION TO EVERY PROBLEM, Wayne Dyer:

 An eloquent, peaceful look at who we really are at the core, and how to get back to US.
 This author ignited my personal desire to share the concept that LOVE is all we have and with love all is possible.